rhanka/assistant/BRANCH.md

 - [ ] **Testing strategy completion**: Ensure all tests pass after upgrades (see testing.mdc requirements)
 - [ ] **Github CI execution check**: Verify CI/CD pipeline works with new versions

+## Notes
+- The upgrade to Apollo Server v5 is currently blocked.
+The latest version of `@nestjs/apollo` (`v12.1.0`) is not yet compatible with Apollo Server v5 and causes runtime errors.
+This task will be revisited once the NestJS ecosystem officially supports it.

 ## Commits & Progress
 - [x] **Commit 1** (be669f0): Task 1 completed.
 - [ ] **Commit 2**: Task 2 in progress.